mikeroyal/Steam-Deck-Guide/Games and Software/Software.md

 [Warpinator](https://github.com/linuxmint/warpinator) is a free, open-source tool for sending and receiving files between computers that are on the same network.
 [Warpinator Flatpak](https://flathub.org/apps/details/org.x.Warpinator)

+[Syncthing](https://syncthing.net/) is a continuous file synchronization program.
+It synchronizes files between two or more computers in real time.

+[Synology](https://www.synology.com/) is a tool that allows you to easily access and manage files in your Synology Drive on the go.
+Apart from common file types, such as documents, images, videos and music, you can also open Synology Office document, spreadsheets and slides in the user-friendly viewer provided by Drive.

+[Nextcloud](http://nextcloud.com/) is a suite of client-server software for creating and using file hosting services.
+It offers an on-premise Universal File Access and sync platform with powerful collaboration capabilities and desktop, mobile and web interfaces.

+[Lsyncd (Live Syncing Mirror Daemon)](https://github.com/lsyncd/lsyncd) is a tool used in Linux systems to keep directories synchronized.
+These directories can be found locally, within the same machine, or remotely, on different machines.
+For remote synchronization, this article focuses on using SSH to accomplish it.

+[FileRun](https://hub.docker.com/r/filerun/filerun) is a self-hosted Google Drive alternative.
+It is a full featured web based file manager with an easy to use user interface.

+[FileBrowser](https://hub.docker.com/r/filebrowser/filebrowser) provides a file managing interface within a specified directory and it can be used to upload, delete, preview, rename and edit your files.
+It allows the creation of multiple users and each user can have its own directory.

+[Rsync](https://rsync.samba.org/) is a utility in the command line which enables users to transfer and synchronize files efficiently between a computer and an external hard drive in the entire connected network.

+[rsync.net](https://rsync.net/) is a Cloud Storage for Offsite Backup that give you an empty UNIX filesystem to access with any SSH tool.
+Built on ZFS for data security and fault tolerance with support for rsync/sftp/scp/borg/rclone/restic/git-annex.

 [FileZilla Client](https://filezilla-project.org/) is a fast and reliable cross-platform FTP, FTPS and SFTP client with lots of useful features and an intuitive graphical user interface.
 [FileZilla Flatpak](https://flathub.org/apps/details/org.filezillaproject.Filezilla)

 [Dragit](https://github.com/sireliah/dragit) is an application for intuitive file sharing between devices.
 It's useful for when you want to send file from one computer to another with minimal effort.
 Dragit automatically detects devices in the local network with help of mDNS protocol and allows you to send file immediately.
 [Dragit Flatpak](https://flathub.org/apps/details/com.sireliah.Dragit)